tebowy/privacyguides.org/docs/how-tor-works.md

 icon: 'pg/tor'
 ---

-The Tor network is an anonymity system designed to protect the privacy and anonymity of its users.
-Unlike a VPN service, Tor is both free to use and decentralized. below we will explain how it works.
+Tor is a network designed for using the internet with as much privacy as possible.
+If used properly, the network enables private and anonymous browsing and communications.
+Tor is both free to use and decentralized.
+Below, we will explain how it works.

 ## The Path Building